csu-anzai/blue-eye-docs/_docs/components/core/checkboxgroup.md

 ---
-title: Blue Eye Radio Group
+title: Blue Eye CheckBox Group
 description:
 ---

-# RadioGroup
+# CheckboxGroup

-An advance component used to create a multiple-exclusion scope for a set of radio buttons.
-Checking one radio button that belongs to a radio group unchecks any previously checked radio button within the same group.
+An advance component used to create a multiple-exclusion scope for a set of CheckBox buttons.

-> for great customization you can pass your custom radio button template component as a child to the radiobutton Group component ;)
+> for great customization you can pass your custom CheckBox button template component as a child to the CheckBox Group component ;)

 ## Installation